Struy: Nature reserve and buildings

 Struy is the place to gain access to the nature reserve of Glen Strathfarrar and four Munros.
 The road is private and only a limited number of cars are allowed to access through the gate.

 Erchless Castle lies about than 1.5 km north-east of Struy.
 The turreted and crenelated building was built in about 1600 and modified in 1790 and 1895.
 Nearby are the remains of an Iron-Age dun which measures twelve metres by thirteen metres.

-Struy Church is one of three churches that make up Kilmorach and Erchless parish.
-The main church at Beauly has weekly services where the services in Struy happen every fortnight.
+Struy Church, built in 1897, was one of three churches that make up Kilmorach and Erchless parish.
+The main church at Beauly has weekly services while the services in Struy happened every fortnight before its closure in 2023.